Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

     ## [1] 17.77017

-1. Fit a sequence of ridge and lasso regression models on the training The lambda sequence (grid) is formed to create the sequence of models.
+C.  Fit a sequence of ridge and lasso regression models on the training
+    The lambda sequence (grid) is formed to create the sequence of models.
 Create two plots showing the parameter shrinkage, one with the norm constraint on the x-axis and one with log lambda values on